about us

 Lab

-Storytelling and reading aloud to young children are the foundation for early literacy development.
-They are the single most important activities for later reading success.
-Our K-3 project integrates timeless and imaginative fictional stories, including folklore, fables, and contemporary stories as told by a diverse group of master storytellers, into the online Learning Lab.
+Storytelling and reading aloud to young children are the foundation for early literacy development and the single most important activities for later reading success.
+Our K-3 project integrates timeless and imaginative fictional stories, including folklore, fables, and contemporary stories, as told by a diverse group of master storytellers, into the online Learning Lab.
 The project fosters English Language literacy and social and emotional learning as it sparks kids’ imaginations.

 Humanities%252Bby%252BMiles%252BCole.jpg